CityofToronto/bdit_volumes/README.md

 ## 2. Introduction

-- Availabiliy of volume data in City
+- Availability of volume data in City
 - Need for volume profiles
 - Toronto Centreline geometry